voxel51/fiftyone/docs/source/user_guide/using_datasets.rst

 .. note::

-    If a |Sample| is in a |Dataset|, then :meth:`sample.save() <fiftyone.core.sample.Sample.save>` must be used
+    If a |Sample| is in a |Dataset|, then :meth:`sample.save() <fiftyone.core.sample.Sample.save>` must be called in
-    whenever the sample is updated.
+    order to persist the changes to the database.

 Removing fields from a sample
 -----------------------------